phip1611/phip1611/README.md

 - 🤓 Working at [Cyberus Technology](https://www.cyberus-technology.de/) in x86 Virtualization space primarily on a VMM in Rust

 ### Known Languages and Frameworks (Selection)

-Languages and frameworks I use(d) to create projects:
 - `Rust`, `C/C++`, `Assembly`
 - `Java`, `Spring Framework`
 - `PHP`, `Python`